Asymmetry Analysis of Bilateral Shapes: Discussion

 \section{Discussion}

-We have presented our work for pre-registered data, but it can be extended when the landmark data is not pre-registered as pointed out in Section \ref{sec:smile}.
-Further, these revised measures of asymmetry can be applied and analyzed in a straightforward way.
-Further, we have used only size-and-shape framework but it can be extended easily to include for example, similarity shape.
+We have presented our asymmetry measures for the registered Smile Data.
+But these asymmetry measures are available to any registered dataset.
+Further, we have used only a size-and-shape framework but the composite measures can be extended easily to include for example, similarity shape, since once we have registered the shapes, the asymmetry measures are applicable after allowing for scaling.

-We have used absolute values ($a_j$) on coordinate elementary features as in equation (\ref{absd}) which is of main interest if one is looking for the extent of asymmetry as in our case for the smile data.
-However, there maybe some other applications where raw $d_j$ may be important than $a_j$; our work easily applies to that situation.
+We have used absolute values ($a_j$) on coordinate elementary features as in equation (\ref{absd}) which is of main interest if one is looking for the extent of asymmetry as in our cases for the illustrative smile examples.
+However, there maybe some other applications where raw $d_j$ may be important than $a_j$, such as when analyzing the trajectories of the landmarks; our work easily applies to that situation.

-In this paper we have concentrated on smile example with three fixed frames.
-Our future statistical work will be extended to dynamic shape analysis which will allow to study trajectories of the smile.
-Some initial work for a single group of a smile data has been introduced in \citet{kvm2018} and \citet{bookstein2024}.
-We have concentrated on the cleft lip subjects but there are other medical applications such as in facial reconstruction related to trauma surgery where the lips form significant area for surgery.
+In this paper we have concentrated on the illustrative smile examples with three fixed frames and our future statistical work will be extended to dynamic shape analysis which will allow us to study trajectories of the smile.

-We have used univariate methods but we can use Hotelling's $T^2$ in place of t-statistics, for example, though it requires some modifications.
-An one-sided alternative seems natural according to equation (\ref{originH0H1}) and in future we would consider one-sided multivariate tests.
-Nevertheless, it requires more care to set up than in the one-dimensional case.
-Further, the scenario of sample size is less than the dimension of the data vector has also to be taken into account. \nil{Comparing with equations (\ref{eq:pair1}) and (\ref{eq:pair2}), absolute values are not taken here.
-Similarly, for a solo landmark $k_S$, we have
+In our case, the number of landmarks $K$ is small but when $K$ is large we can study the distribution of asymmetry measure $\phi_{L_2}$ under isotropic normality and various tests can be then performed.
+The work leads to understanding for the sum of weighted $\chi^2$-distributions. \citet{chisq2025arxiv} studies this approach.

+We have used mostly univariate methods except for the Hotelling's $T^2$ in Section \ref{sec:smile}, though in our case, the sample size is less than the dimension of the elementary feature vector so it is not appropriate as Hotelling's $T^2$ is singular.
+Even in the case when the sample size is large enough, the one-sided alternative seems natural according to equation (\ref{originH0H1}).
+Such cases are also part of our future investigation.

+We note that the final aim of our work is to provide in future a smile index based on these asymmetry measures to be used as a standard index in clinics.

-} \nil{We can also consider the \textit{multivariate tests}, such as Hotelling's $T^2$ test.
-[XW: is this an alternative approach to the one-sided UIT given earlier?]
-However, it is not very Note that the sample size is less than the dimension of vector $\bm d$.} \nil{The motivation for the composite score is to ``combine strength'' from the elementary features, since we expect them all to be larger (on average) for the more asymmetric group.}
+\nil{The motivation for the composite score is to ``combine strength'' from the elementary features, since we expect them all to be larger (on average) for the more asymmetric group.}